Higor-Dinis/Elliptic/docs/Concepts.md

 *Warning: Any assembly code added in the program will not be tested or verified by the compiler.*

-In Eliptic, we have a keyword-function for running assembly code directly within the program.
+In Elliptic, we have a keyword-function for running assembly code directly within the program.
 The assembly code is architecture-specific, meaning it will be tailored to the target machine.

 The `asm` keyword will work as in this example: